ryankoul/ryankoul/README.md

     - Modeling data via feature selection, scikit-learn, Keras, and TensorFlow
     - Communicating data to technical or non-technical people
     - Data Structures & Algorithms, particularly hash maps
-- 🌱 Currently learning: Zsh 🐚 and MySQL
+- 🌱 Currently learning:
-- 📚 Background: 📈📉 ➡️ 🤖
+    - Zsh 🐚
+    - MySQL
+- 🗣️ Feedback from others:
+    - "within the top tier of high quality problem solvers, leaders, and to call him an employee feels like understating his ability"
+    - "best quality is his go git it attitude.
+He's not afraid to take risks."
+    - "very intelligent worker who is proactive, methodical and organized in everything he does.
+He can adapt to and excel in any work environment."
 - 📫 Contact:
     - [Email](ryan.koul@gmail.com)
     - [LinkedIn](https://www.linkedin.com/in/ryankoul/)